Geometric Multimodal Contrastive Representation Learning: Experiments

 \textbf{Models} We consider several generation-based and fusion-based state-of-the-art multimodal representation methods: MVAE, MMVAE, Nexus, MUSE and MFM (see Section \ref{section:related_work} for a detailed description).
 For a fair comparison, when possible, we employ the same encoder architectures and latent space dimensionality across all baseline models, described in Appendix \ref{sec:appendix:architecture}.
 For GMC, we employ the same modality-specific base encoders $f_m(\cdot)$ as the baselines with an additional base encoder $f_{1:4}(\cdot)$ taking complete observations as input.
 The shared projection head $g(\cdot)$ comprises of $3$ fully-connected layers.
 We set the temperature $\tau=0.1$ and consider $64$-dimensional intermediate and shared representation spaces, i.e., $h \in \mathbb{R}^{64}, z \in \mathbb{R}^{64}$.
 We train all the models for 100 epochs using a learning rate of $10^{-3}$, employing the training schemes and hyperparameters suggested by the authors (when available).

-\textbf{Evaluation} We follow the established evaluation in the literature using classification as a downstream task \cite{shi2019variational} and train a $10$-class classifier neural network on complete representations $z_{1:M} = g\left(h_{1:M}(x_{1:M})\right)$ from the training split (see Appendix \ref{sec:appendix:architecture} for the exact architecture).
+\textbf{Evaluation} We follow the established evaluation in the literature using classification as a downstream task \cite{shi2019variational} and train a $10$-class classifier neural network on complete representations $z_{1:M} = g\left(f_{1:M}(x_{1:M})\right)$ from the training split (see Appendix \ref{sec:appendix:architecture} for the exact architecture).
 The classifier is trained for 50 epochs using a learning rate of $1\mathrm{e}{-3}$.
 We report the testing accuracy obtained when the classifier is provided with both complete $z_{1:4}$ and modality-specific representations $z_{m}$ as inputs.

-\textbf{Classification results} The classification results are shown in Table~\ref{table:unsupervised:classification}\footnote{Results for the MVAE model averaged over 3 randomly-seeded runs due to divergence during training in the remaining seeds.}.
+\textbf{Classification results} The classification results are shown in Table~\ref{table:unsupervised:classification}.
 While all the models attain perfect accuracy on $x_{1:4}$ and $x_4$, we observe that GMC is the only model that successfully performs the task when given only $x_1, x_2$ or $x_3$ as input, significantly outperforming the baselines.

 \comment{

 }

 \textbf{Geometric alignment} To validate that the superior performance of GMC originates from a better geometric alignment of representations, we evaluate the testing representations obtained from all the models using DCA.
 For each modality $m$, we compared the alignment of the evaluation set $E = \{ z_m \}$ and the reference set $R = \{z_{1:4}\}$.
 The obtained DCA scores are shown in Table~\ref{table:unsupervised:dca} where we see that GMC outperforms all the considered baselines.
 For some cases, we observe the obtained representations are completely misaligned yielding $\mathcal{P} = \mathcal{R} = q = 0$.
 While some of the baselines are to some extend able to align $z_1$ and/or $z_4$ to $z_{1:4}$, GMC is the only method that is able to align even the sound and trajectory representations, $z_2$ and $z_3$, resulting in a superior classification performance.